anniezh12/hiring-engineers/answers.md

 >Please note I am installing this for the sake of showing how I did this earlier, where I not only installed Virtual Machine but also installed the Ubuntu OS.

-1. Once the download was complete
+1. Once the download was complete, I chose `New` to create a new Virtual Box named 'test'
 ![vm](images/oracle-vm/create-vm-test.png)
 2.
 ![vm](images/oracle-vm/vm-size.png)